 - Hotel Odisej - located on the waterfront near Pomena, this hotel offers amazing views in arguably the best location on the island.

-- Apartments Slavica – amazing apartments just a 2-minutes walk from the beach in Pomena.
+- Apartments Slavica - amazing apartments just a 2-minute walk from the beach in Pomena.

-- Villa Klacina – amazing villa with pool overlooking the big lake in Mljet!
+- Villa Klacina - amazing villa with a pool overlooking the big lake in Mljet!

 More Croatia Travel Guides & Adventure Inspiration

 I hope you've enjoyed this quick travel guide featuring 10 unmissable things to do in Mljet National Park, Croatia!